socialpaymentsbv/docs.clubcollect.com/api-documentation/notifications.md

 ClubCollect sends out notifications to Partners regarding changes to Invoices and Import Batches.
 Notifications are sent out on a regular basis every ten minutes.

 Notifications are sent as HTTPS callbacks \(webhooks\) to an endpoint on a server managed by the Partner.
-To receive notifications, you need a server that has:
+To receive notifications, the requirements for the server are:

 * An endpoint that can accept a JSON payload in an HTTP POST request.
 * An open TCP port for HTTPS traffic